furkanmtorun/LabJournal.ai/README.md

 - **CI/CD**
   - All the tools and services related to security scans, tests, checks, and metrics above can be integrated into the CI pipeline before any release.
   - In this setup, deployment is performed locally but this should be done using CD after all CI checks pass.
+- **AI / LLM**
+  - PR Reviews: Automated AI-powered pull request reviews can be enabled to streamline the code review process.
+  - LLM Accuracy Checks: An automated evaluation pipeline should be implemented for LLM accuracy testing to replace manual "vibe checks."

 <br>

 ## 👨🏻‍💻 Developer